-AES is one of the largest non-government organizations funding epilepsy research, awarding over \$1 million a year through two annual grant cycles supporting early career investigators (Predoctoral Research Fellowships, Postdoctoral Research Fellowships, Junior Investigator Research Awards, Susan Spencer Clinical Research Fellowship) and AES Infrastructure Grants, Research and Training Workshops, and Seed Grants.

-• AES is proud to partner with other nonprofit organizations to make dollars go further to support scientists.
+- AES is one of the largest non-government organizations funding epilepsy research, awarding over \$1 million a year through two annual grant cycles supporting early career investigators (Predoctoral Research Fellowships, Postdoctoral Research Fellowships, Junior Investigator Research Awards, Susan Spencer Clinical Research Fellowship) and AES Infrastructure Grants, Research and Training Workshops, and Seed Grants. - AES is proud to partner with other nonprofit organizations to make dollars go further to support scientists.
 This partnership allows organizations to fund research in their area of interest utilizing a high quality, established review process and grant operations.
 Some partners will support a proposal in full, with money earmarked for a quality proposal that aligns with their priorities.
-Other partners will help to support a proposal that aligns with their priorities if it competes successfully for AES co-funding.

-The EpiPORT program for clinical research training provides online, on-demand introductory training to key principles and concepts in epilepsy clinical research.
-EpiPORT was created to complement the NIH's Introduction to the Principles and Practice of Clinical Research covering topics such as grant writing, grading medical evidence, ethics of epilepsy research, and writing and publishing.
+Other partners will help to support a proposal that aligns with their priorities if it competes successfully for AES co-funding. - The EpiPORT program for clinical research training provides online, on-demand introductory training to key principles and concepts in epilepsy clinical research.
+EpiPORT was created to complement the NIH's Introduction to the Principles and Practice of Clinical Research covering topics such as grant writing, grading medical evidence, ethics of epilepsy research, and writing and publishing. - Following the January 2021 NINDS Curing the Epilepsies meeting, AES deployed a pilot program for young investigators.
+The purpose of the program was to provide the group a venue to network, and to deliver trainee/early career programming that was relevant to their career and training.
+Sessions were well attended, and feedback on each session affirmed a desire for virtual networking and sharing information relevant to their careers.
+The AES Research and Training Council will evaluate the program in 2022 and determine next steps.

 AES will continue supporting the activities described above.
-Additional activities to support research in epilepsy are intertwined throughout the goals in the new AES strategic plan, with a special emphasis continuing on early career investigators, and added assessment of mid-career professional needs, interdisciplinary and cross disciplinary collaboration, and addressing diversity, equity and inclusion in the profession and in addressing issues of health care equity for people with epilepsy.
+Additional activities to support research in epilepsy are intertwined throughout the goals in the AES strategic plan, with a special emphasis continuing on early career investigators, and added assessment of mid-career professional needs, interdisciplinary and cross disciplinary collaboration, and addressing diversity, equity and inclusion in the profession and in addressing issues of health care equity for people with epilepsy.